jarronshih/jarronshih.github.io/others/FAQ.md

 > The other early project is about disk encryption.
 We support root volume encryption and also file a patient.

+### Q: What do you see yourself in 5 years?
+What's your career goal?
+- Make yourself a good investment.
+- Should be concrete and achievable.

+> [Domain Expert] I would like to be the expert of some tech domain.
+So everyone thinks about the knowledge would think of me.
+>
+> [Team Lead] Facilitate the team, help the junior developer become senior.
+>
+> [Architect] I would like to take more responsibility on Architect role.
+Take the business value to engineer work, ..

 ### Q: Tell me about your biggest achievement and failure.
 - what sets you apart from other qualified candidates
   - your value